-Existing 11.8 customers can upgrade for a nominal fee.
-Visit Version 11.95 for details.
+Existing 11.X customers can upgrade to Total Access Analyzer 2003, Version 11.95 for a nominal fee.

 FMS is pleased to provide a major update to Total Access Analyzer for Microsoft Access 2003, 2002, and 2000.
 Total Access Analyzer is the world's most popular Access product.

 The X.8 versions of Total Access Analyzer include many new features and enhancements to help you create and maintain Microsoft Access databases better than ever!
 These new versions are now available:

 Total Access Analyzer version X.8 is an upgrade from version X.7.
 These are the new versions:

 |Access Version||New Version||Previous Version|